E-commerce

 Compare market by market

-Avoid drawing a global conclusion from a consolidated average rate.
+Avoid drawing a global conclusion from a consolidated average conversion rate.
 If France converts well, but Belgium or Germany drop off, the right answer is not necessarily a checkout redesign.
-It may be a currency, payment, fees, or local wording issue.
+It may be a currency, payment, fee, or local wording issue.

-Example: a D2C store sells well in France, but sees a payment-stage drop-off in a neighboring country.
-After analysis, the problem comes from neither design nor traffic, but from the absence of a locally expected payment method and unclear tax information.
+Example: a D2C store sells well in France, but sees a drop-off at checkout in a neighboring country.
+After analysis, the problem comes neither from design nor traffic, but from the absence of a locally expected payment method and unclear tax information.

-If you connect this topic to your commercial scoping, the sales and Shopify integration pages can serve as internal relays depending on your stack and organization.
+If you connect this topic to your commercial framing, the pages sales and Shopify integration can serve as internal handoffs depending on your stack and organization.

 How should checkout improvements be prioritized?

 Not everything needs a sophisticated A/B test.
 If you have modest traffic, start by fixing the most visible causes.
-An unnecessarily long form, fees revealed too late, or a missing payment method do not require a complex protocol to justify action.
+An unnecessarily long form, fees revealed too late, or a missing payment option do not need a complex protocol to justify intervention.

 Area